Tarporley: Education

 Tarporley has two schools: Tarporley High School and Tarporley Church of England Primary School.

 Brook Farm School was a state special education boarding school located in the village that closed in 2001 and was demolished in 2013.

 Culture

 Established in 1983, through The British Council, Tarporley is twinned with the Breton village of Bohars, near Brest, France.

 Tarporley Hunt Club, the oldest surviving hunt club in England, meets in the village every Christmas.

-A community radio station dedicated to the surrounding towns is currently being set up under the name Radio Tarporley – Tarporley Community Radio.